You know your euros.

 OpenSankey

 The free, open-source editor.
 Draw and style Sankey diagrams, import 3-column data, export images.
-No account, no watermark.
+No account needed.

 Start drawing